DIDYMOS over the Years

 Here’s a quick summary of the last few decades from a Didy perspective …

-She uses a carrying cloth brought back from Mexico for her by a friend for her first attempts.
-Her goal is to give her newborn twins Anna and Tina the same affection and attention as their two older siblings.
+She uses a carrying cloth a friend brought back from Mexico for her for her first attempts.
+Her goal is to give her newborn twins Lisa and Tina the same affection and attention as their two older siblings.

-Our name DIDYMOS, which means “twins” in ancient Greek, is a reference to this.
+Our name DIDYMOS, which means “twins” in ancient Greek, is a reference to Erika’s early aspiration.

-The slings are the first step of an idea that sounds unbelievable for other people.
+These slings are the first step in a concept that sounds unbelievable to other people.

 Nonetheless, Erika Hoffmann acquires capital from her local bank and, after exhaustive research, finds a weaving mill able to produce slings to the necessary quality standards without using dangerous additives.
-However, the quantities are larger than what she needs to meet demand in Germany.
+However, the quantities she needs to order are larger than what she needs to meet demand in Germany.

 Mid 1970s – Erika Hoffmann is so convinced by the practice of babywearing that she continues to push ahead with promoting the sling in Germany.
 Thanks to her tenacity, she wins the backing of midwives, paediatricians, sports scientists, behavioural biologists, and many other experts to support carrier use.